 The recruitment process for industrial placements may include:

-- an assessment day, possibly including group and individual exercises, a presentation and an interview
+- an assessment centre, including group and individual activities, and an interview discussing your role and the skillset.

 TARGETjobs spoke to top John Lewis Partnership recruiters Becky Vieites, resourcing strategy manager, and Michelle Goodin, resourcing consultant.
 They told us how you can turn your application and interview performance from good to great.